Shapoorji Mistry: Names in the family

 Shapoorji Mistry's family follows the traditional Parsi practice of repeating first names in subsequent generations.
 Thus one will find many Shapoorji and Pallonji as first names repeated in the family.
 This article is about Shapoorji Mistry born in 1889.
 His father was known as Pallonji (d.
 1921) and his son is known as Pallonji Mistry (b.
 1929).

 Financed Mughal-e-Azam

-Shapoorji had a great love and admiration for Emperor Akbar, otherwise he had no interest in filmmaking.
+Shapoor ji had a great love and admiration for Emperor Akbar, otherwise he had no interest in film making.
 Upon learning that Karimuddin Asif was making a film on Akbar and the Mughals, which was earlier being financed by Shiraz Ali, his friend and business partner, who left India post partition in 1947.
-He had a special connection with K. Asif, and that was the sole reason for Shapoorji to finance a movie, the legendary Hindi movie, Mughal-e-Azam.
+He had a special connection with K. Asif, and that was the sole reason for Shapoor ji to finance a movie, the legendary Hindi movie, Mughal-e-Azam.
 When released in 1960, this movie was the costliest Hindi movie made till then.